SAP-samples/teched2024-AD180/README.md

 ### 🛠Exercise Block B: Displaying hierachical data in SAP Fiori UI using read-only treeview

-Learn how to build a read-only SAP Fiori app with the ABAP RESTful Application Programming Model (RAP) assisted by generative AI and display hierachical data in a read-only treeview.
+> In this exercise block, you will learn how to build a **read-only** SAP Fiori app using ABAP Cloud assisted by the Joule's ABAP developer capabilities to display _employee_ data.
+You will then learn how to define and display hierarchical data in a read-only treeview in an SAP Fiori app.
+>
+> ℹ️ **Note**: This is a standalone exercise block that can be completed independently of the previous exercise block (A).
+In case you are starting with this exercise block, then please start with [Getting Started](exercises/ex0/README.md).

 <details>
   <summary>Resulting app 02 > Click to expand!</summary>
+    **_Display _Employees_ app**

     <img src="exercises/images/fioriapp02.png" alt="create package" width="100%">
 </details>

-> ℹ️ **Note**: This is a standalone exercise that can be carried out independently of the previous exercise block (A).
-> In case you start with this block then please begin with [Getting Started](exercises/ex0/README.md).

 | Exercise Block B | -- |
 | ------------- |  -- |